naomi-ola/tableau_spotify_analysis/README.md

 # Spotify Genre Analysis: Popularity and Acousticness Trends
 This repository contains an analysis of Spotify data in Tableau.
-An analysis of 232,726 Spotify tracks e
 ## Project Overview
 Analysis of over 232,000 Spotify tracks examining genre distribution and acoustic characteristics to uncover patterns in music consumption and production styles.